jliebe-bccrc/cromwell-workflows/samtools-and-oneshots/read-counter/readme.md

 The docker used to call ReadCounter was contributed by the Fred Hutch Lab and can be found at https://hub.docker.com/r/fredhutch/ichorcna.

+The output WIG files from ReadCounter can then be sent through ichorCNA for copy number analysis.
+The runIchorCNA.R script can be found at https://github.com/broadinstitute/ichorCNA/tree/master/scripts, and a template file for calls to this script is included in this repo.

 ---

 **read-counter-multi.inputs.json:**